-A full Bayesian model requires complete specification of a probabilistic model and priors over model parameters, both of which depends on the data type.
+A full Bayesian model requires the complete specification of a probabilistic model and priors over model parameters, both of which depends on the data type.
 For example, in tensor completion, when the tensor is continuous, the elements are usually assumed to follow a Gaussian distribution with the tensor mean following a decomposition structure~\cite{Xiong2010, Liu2018, Xu2012}.
 The Gaussian distribution can be extended to model the binary data through a link function~\cite{Gao2012}.
-In terms of count data, element-wise Poisson distribution is often utilized to relate the decomposition structure to the tensor-valued data, and a Dirichlet or Gamma prior can be applied to latent factors or core tensor to enforce the non-negativity in coefficients~\cite{Schein2014, Hu2015, Schein2016}.
-For tensor regression problems, multivariate normal priors are placed over latent factors of the CP decomposition, with Gaussian-Wishart prior on the hyper-parameters of the normal distribution to achieve conjugacy~\cite{Xiong2010, Chen2019b, Gao2012}.
-Besides, specific priors on core tensor (e.g., MGP prior~\cite{Rai2014, Rai2015}, Gamma-Beta hierarchical prior~\cite{Hu2015}) or latent factors~\cite{Zhao2015T} in CP/Tucker structure can promote automatic rank inference by letting the posterior decide the optimal rank.
-Sparsity priors such as M-DGDP prior~\cite{Guhaniyogi2017, Billio2022} and M-SB prior~\cite{Guhaniyogi2021} are also popular choices for latent factors in the CP structure to promote low rankness, and local/global sparsity.
-Integrating robust, interpretable and computationally scalable Bayesian tensor methods with complex models (e.g., nonlinear machine learning, reinforcement learning, causal inference, and dynamic models) is a still interesting future direction.
+In terms of count data, an element-wise Poisson distribution is often utilized to relate the decomposition structure to the tensor-valued data, and a Dirichlet or Gamma prior can be applied to latent factors or the core tensor to enforce the non-negativity in coefficients~\cite{Schein2014, Hu2015, Schein2016}.
+For tensor regression problems, multivariate normal priors are placed over latent factors in the CP decomposition, with a Gaussian-Wishart prior on the hyper-parameters of the normal distribution to achieve conjugacy~\cite{Xiong2010, Chen2019b, Gao2012}.
+Specific priors on core tensor (e.g., the MGP prior~\cite{Rai2014, Rai2015}, the Gamma-Beta hierarchical prior~\cite{Hu2015}) or latent factors~\cite{Zhao2015T} in CP/Tucker structure can promote automatic rank inference by letting the posterior decide the optimal rank.
+Sparsity priors such as the M-DGDP prior~\cite{Guhaniyogi2017, Billio2022} and the M-SB prior~\cite{Guhaniyogi2021} are also popular choices for latent factors in the CP structure to promote low rankness, and local/global sparsity.
+Integrating robust, interpretable and computationally scalable Bayesian tensor methods with complex models (e.g., nonlinear machine learning, reinforcement learning, causal inference, and dynamic models) remains an interesting future direction.